emanuele-f/netwatch/README.md

 In order to run Netwatch, you will need to satisfy the following dependencies:

-- python2
+- python3
-- python2-webpy
+- python-webpy
-- python2-pysqlite
+- python-pysqlite
-- python2-prctl
+- python-prctl
 - libdnet
-- python2-dev (for C modules compilation)
+- python3-dev (for C modules compilation)

 ## Build